mianjunaid1223/Venesa/README.md

 1. Open **Settings → Skills & Capabilities**
 2. Select the **Community** tab
 3. Browse the live registry, then click **Install** on any capability
-4. it's ready to use now
+4. it's ready to use now.

 Installed capabilities are indistinguishable from built-in core skills at runtime.

 ---